 Matching Requirements: Most federal projects require a local match of 11.47%.
-Targeted performance program funds may be used as a local match.

 Authorization to Proceed and Reimbursement: Local agencies must follow Caltrans' guidance and procedures for project authorization to proceed (Chapter 3) and invoicing (Chapter 5).
 All guidance and procedures can be found in the Local Assistance Procedures Manual located at the following link: https://dot.ca.gov/programs/local-assistance/guidelines-and-procedures/local-assistance-procedures-manual-lapm